 just $125 annually.

-Customers who only call when something goes wrong with a furnace or a/c
+Customers who only call when something goes wrong with a

-a risk.
+mind taking a risk.
 Here's the problem with that approach.

 All mechanical equipment benefits from periodic maintenance.
 Just as the